Testosterone and Low T

 Testofen® is not a hormone, and it works naturally by releasing the body's protein-bounded testosterone (non-active) so that more active testosterone can start to work effectively in the body.
 Only active testosterone can provide beneficial effects to your body and let you feel more alert and energized, without the undesirable side effects.

-Just 8 weeks, taking Testofen® together with a regular resistance exercise were reported to help increase active testosterone levels, which provide direct benefits of increasing muscle mass, power & strengths, strengthen lean muscles and improves men’s vitality.
+Just 8 weeks, taking Testofen® together with a regular resistance exercise was reported to help increase active testosterone levels, which provide direct benefits of increasing muscle mass, power & strengths, strengthening lean muscles and improving men’s vitality.

-Activates body's active testosterone with Testofen® in AndroGuard at LAZADA or your nearby pharmacy stores.
+Activates the body's active testosterone with Testofen® in AndroGuard at LAZADA or your nearby pharmacy stores.